zhenweil/Face-Verification-through-Classification-And-Metric-Learning/README.md

 ## Dataset
 The dataset contains images for 4000 different person.
 Each person has 20-100 sample images.
 ## Training
 The model was pretrained through N-way classification.
 After 10 epoch, it was able to reach 66% classification and 90% AUC score.
+It was then fine-tuned through metric learning.